 3. Forecasting demand

 Demand forecasting can be quite closely tied to safety stock calculations.
 Over time, you can compare data on both to see how accurate your predictions were.
-This allows you to make adjustments based on your forecast versus what happened.
+This allows you to make adjustments based on your forecast compared with what actually happened.

 4. Recognizing the seasonal needs